Stream Foundations: Chunks, Buffers, and Backpressure

 Streams fit large, unknown, or continuous data.
 Processing a multi-gigabyte log file usually calls for streaming.
 Handling an incoming HTTP request body of unknown size uses a stream because the body arrives incrementally.
 Implementing a raw TCP protocol uses streams because the connection is a byte flow over time.

-Streams are less compelling for small, known-size data.
+Streams are less useful for small, known-size data.
 A 10 KB JSON configuration file in startup code is simpler as fs.readFile(), followed by JSON.parse().
 In a server request path, prefer asynchronous file APIs or a cache; synchronous filesystem calls block the event loop for every other request handled by that process.

 Plain file copies deserve a separate decision.
 If the job is "copy this file to that path" with no inspection or transformation, fs.copyFile() may be the better API.
 If the job is "read, parse, filter, compress, encrypt, proxy, or stream to a client", streams are usually the right abstraction.